tjknoth/cse130-web/lectures/00-hello.md

 ## Goal: How to Design new Languages

-New hot lanuages being designed in industry as we speak:
+New hot languages being designed in industry as we speak:

 - Hack, Flow, React @ Facebook
-- Rust @ Mozilla
+- Rust @ Mozilla (now The Rust Foundation)
 - TypeScript @ Microsoft
 - Swift @ Apple
 - WebAsssembly @ Google + Mozilla + Microsoft